-- (1) Stage I in the first year of study encompassing clinical training in basic skills in anaesthesia and resuscitation for patient management - (2) Stage II comprising training in the second and third year of study in: - clinical anaesthesiology and in non-anaesthesiology postings undertaken in rotation such as general medicine, radiology, emergency medicine, or any other posting as may be approved by the Department responsible for the candidate's programme of study; and - (b) Research methodology, including the conduct of a research project in any field of anaesthesia, intensive care or pain management. - (3) Stage III comprising clinical training in the fourth year in specialised fields of anaesthesiology or intensive care or of anaesthesiology and intensive care.

-(4) A candidate is required to maintain a log book throughout his period of study to document tasks undertaken.
+- (1) Stage I in the first year of study encompassing clinical training in basic skills in anaesthesia and resuscitation for patient management - (2) Stage II comprising training in the second and third year of study in: - (a) clinical anaesthesiology and in non-anaesthesiology postings undertaken in rotation such as general medicine, radiology, emergency medicine, or any other posting as may be approved by the Department responsible for the candidate's programme of study; and - (b) Research methodology, including the conduct of a research project in any field of anaesthesia, intensive care or pain management. - (3) Stage III comprising clinical training in the fourth year in specialised fields of anaesthesiology or intensive care or of anaesthesiology and intensive care. - (4) A candidate is required to maintain a log book throughout his period of study to document tasks undertaken.

-- (1) Registration for the programme of study shall commence the week prior to the start of the academic session. - (2) A candidate may be permitted to register directly for Stage II of the programme of study if he has - - (a) a minimum of two years experience in clinical anaesthesiology in a hospital recognised by the Faculty and passed any one of the examinations listed below- - (i) the Primary Examination of the Royal College of Anaesthetists; - (ii) the Primary Examination of the Australian and New Zealand College of Anaesthetists; - (iii) the Primary Examination of the Faculty of Anaesthetists of the Royal College of Surgeons of Ireland; - (iv) the Primary Examination for the degree of Master of Medicine in Anaesthesia of the National University of Singapore; - (v) the Part II Examination of the Royal College of Anaesthetists; - (vi) the Part II Examination of the Faculty of Anaesthetists of the Royal College of Surgeons of Ireland; or - (vii) any other examination as may be approved from time to time by the Senate on the recommendation of the Faculty; or - (b) a minimum of three years clinical anaesthesiology experience in a hospital recognised by the Faculty, but has not passed any of the above examinations.
+- (1) Registration for the programme of study shall commence the week prior to the start of the academic session. - (2) A candidate may be permitted to register directly for Stage II of the programme of study if he/she has - - (a) a minimum of two years experience in clinical anaesthesiology in a hospital recognised by the Faculty and passed any one of the examinations listed below- - (i) the Primary Examination of the Royal College of Anaesthetists; - (ii) the Primary Examination of the Australian and New Zealand College of Anaesthetists; - (iii) the Primary Examination for the degree of Master of Medicine in Anaesthesia of the National University of Singapore; - (iv) the Part II Examination of the Royal College of Anaesthetists; - (v) the Final Examination of the College of Anaesthetists Ireland; or - (vi) any other examination as may be approved from time to time by the Senate on the recommendation of the Faculty; or - (b) a minimum of three years clinical anaesthesiology experience in a hospital recognised by the Faculty, but has not passed any of the above examinations.

-- (1) a candidate may be permitted to undertake part of his programme of study in other hospitals or centres recognised by the Faculty; - (2) a candidate who has been absent for a period exceeding forty-two (42) days in any academic year shall be required to undertake an extended period of training to be determined by the Faculty; provided always that the extended period of training shall not exceed the maximum period of candidature.
+- (1) a candidate may be permitted to undertake part of his/her programme of study in other hospitals or centres recognised by the Faculty; - (2) a candidate who has been absent for a period exceeding forty-two (42) days in any academic year shall be required to undertake an extended period of training to be determined by the Faculty; provided always that the extended period of training shall not exceed the maximum period of candidature.

-- (1) The supervisor for a candidate shall be appointed not later than two months after the registration of the candidate. - (2) A consultant shall be appointed for a candidate who undertakes part of his programme of study outside the University.
+- (1) The supervisor for a candidate shall be appointed not later than two months after the registration of the candidate. - (2) A consultant shall be appointed for a candidate who undertakes part of his/her programme of study outside the University.
 The consultant shall be appointed not later than two months after the candidate has commenced training in the outside location.